 Futures

 Futures are contracts to buy or sell an asset at a set price on a future date.
 These contracts are standardized and traded on exchanges.
 Futures help traders lock in prices, which reduces the risk of price fluctuations.
-Wouldn’t you want to secure a price in advance to avoid surprises?
+This is especially common in energy derivatives, where contracts on oil, gas, or electricity allow companies to stabilize costs against volatile markets.

 Options